-In October, Parliament passed the Right to Access Information Act, which had been stalled since 2010.
-Koroma signed the legislation was signed into law on October 31.
-Media rights advocates lauded the act—which includes penalties for government agencies that fail to comply with its provisions—as an essential instrument in ensuring greater government transparency and accountability.
+In 2013, Parliament passed the Right to Access Information Act.
+Media rights advocates lauded the legislation—which includes penalties for government agencies that fail to comply with its provisions—as an essential instrument in ensuring greater government transparency and accountability.

-The media in Sierra Leone are regulated by the Independent Media Commission (IMC), whose members are appointed by the president acting on the advice of the Sierra Leone Association of Journalists (SLAJ) and subject to the approval of Parliament, according to the Independent Media Commission (Amendment) Act of 2006.
-The IMC provides an alternative to pressing charges under the Public Order Act; aggrieved parties can register complaints with the commission, which grants them a hearing.
-If the IMC agrees that a complaint of libel, defamation, or falsehood is valid, it can request that the offending media outlet publish a retraction and an apology, or it can levy a fine.
+Media in Sierra Leone are regulated by the Independent Media Commission (IMC), whose members are appointed by the president acting on the advice of the Sierra Leone Association of Journalists (SLAJ) and subject to the approval of Parliament, according to the Independent Media Commission (Amendment) Act of 2006.
+The IMC provides an alternative to litigation under the Public Order Act; aggrieved parties can register complaints with the commission, which grants them a hearing.
+If the IMC agrees that a complaint of defamation or falsehood is valid, it can request that the offending media outlet publish a retraction and an apology, or it can levy a fine.
 The IMC can also summon editors at its own discretion.
-The body has generally demonstrated independence from the government, and has at times appeared to be at odds with it.
-In April, the IMC suspended the license of privately owned Afri Radio following a meeting between the IMC chair and the National Telecommunications Commission.
-No reason was given for the decision, which was reportedly ordered by Koroma.
-In June, Sylvia Olayinka Blyden, a special executive assistant to the president, threatened that the government would step in and charge journalists with libel under the Public Order Act if the IMC did not use its powers to “maintain sanity in the media.”
-Further, she warned the media in Sierra Leone to “prepare for a massive and long overdue sanitization.”
+The body has generally demonstrated independence from the government.

-Sierra Leone has some 25 regularly published newspapers, about 40 radio stations—more than half of which are community stations—and 2 active terrestrial television stations; satellite television is also available to those who can afford it.
+Sierra Leone has more than 20 regularly published newspapers, approximately 40 radio stations—more than half of which are community stations—and 2 active terrestrial television stations; satellite television is also available to those who can afford it.
 Most newspapers are independent, though some are associated with political parties, and the print media routinely criticize both the government and opposition parties.
 All Sierra Leonean newspapers are printed in English, a language spoken by only about a third of the population.
 A low literacy rate coupled with the high cost of newspapers and televisions make radio the most important and widely accessed medium for obtaining information.
-Poverty, a lack of regular electricity, and illiteracy are also factors behind the low internet penetration rate, which stood at just 1.7 in 2013, though the government imposes no restrictions on access.
+Poverty, a lack of regular electricity, and illiteracy are also factors behind the low internet penetration rate, which stood at just 2 percent in 2014, though the government imposes no restrictions on access.
 The state-owned Sierra Leone Broadcasting Corporation (SLBC) operates a television service and a radio network.
 Television and radio programming is available in both English and local languages.
-The number of community radio stations has proliferated in recent years, but many are not sustainable due to their dependence on foreign grants and the difficulty of meeting high operational expenses, such as the cost of electricity, especially in rural areas.
+The number of community radio stations has proliferated in recent years, but many are not sustainable due to their dependence on foreign grants and the difficulty of meeting high operational expenses, such as the cost of electricity; such problems are particularly pronounced in rural areas.
 International media operate freely, though foreign outlets are required to register with the government.

-Due to Sierra Leone’s poverty, advertising rates are among the lowest in the world, and the management and operational structures of media outlets are not always efficient.
-Few news providers can afford to station reporters outside the capital, and printing presses and other materials are scarce and unreliable.
-Journalists are untrained and poorly paid; many work without pay, taking second jobs that can cause conflicts of interest.
+Widespread poverty is an obstacle to the financial sustainability of media outlets.
+Advertising rates are among the lowest in the world, and the management and operational structures of outlets are not always efficient or profitable.
+Few news providers can afford to station reporters outside the capital, and printing presses and other equipment are scarce and unreliable.
+Journalists are often untrained and poorly paid; many work without pay, taking second jobs that can cause conflicts of interest.
 Economic insecurity leaves journalists more vulnerable to editorial pressure from owners, advertisers, and other businesses.